cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/01_horizontal-pod-autoscaler.md

 kubectl get nodes,services -o wide
 ```

-## 5. Open a new Terminal and put on some load on your application
+## 5. Open a new terminal and put on some load on your application

 ```bash
 while true; do curl <EXTERNAL-IP>:<SERVICE-PORT>; done;